 - Reverse the rising rate of chronic diseases, particularly among populations experiencing health inequities.

-- Ensure all residents are provided equal protection by law enforcement and the justice system. (to be released)
+- Ensure all residents are provided equal protection by law enforcement and the justice system.
+(Released July 2021)

 Climate Mitigation and Resiliency